 Urtikaria

-Urticaria presents as light swellings in the skin surrounded by a reddish inflammation, and it causes itching.
-The challenge with urticaria is that it is often difficult to identify the cause.
-It can be triggered by an allergen, but it doesn't have to be.
-Some individuals seem to experience hives more frequently than others.
-It may be associated with atopic dermatitis.
+Hives look like bright swellings in the skin surrounded by a reddish inflammation and it itches.
+The challenge with hives is that it is often difficult to find the cause.
+It can be caused by an allergen, but it doesn't have to be this.

 Photo consultation 495,–